kmcgurty/pop_os-game-replay-experience/README.md

 # Game Replay Experience

 See a video of this script in action.
-The goal of this project is to mimic nVidia's Shadowplay "Instant Replay" feature on Pop_OS.
+The goal of this project is to mimic Nvidia's Shadowplay "Instant Replay" feature on Pop_OS.
 This will work with other distributions that support OBS, but the hotkey and startup steps will breakdown.